 The District is also exploring ways to have greater influence over flights into and out of the Airport to minimize noise and annoyance.
-Strategies include trying to introduce certain procedures into the National Airspace System and by implementing a temporary seasonal air traffic control tower.
+Strategies include introducing certain procedures into the National Airspace System and by installing an Automatic Dependent Surveillance-Broadcast (ADS-B) system.